aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/40-hit-counter/200-handler.md

 ## Hit counter Lambda handler

+First, we need to install the AWS SDK.
+While in the root directory of the project, run `npm i aws-sdk`.

 Okay, now let's write the Lambda handler code for our hit counter.

 Create the file `lambda/hitcounter.js`: